GophTheGreat/admin-dashboard/README.md

-# admin-dashboard
+# Admin Dashboard

 The Odin Project #7

+Mock dashboard for organizing tasks.
 HTML and CSS practice using display:grid